loksland/choppy/README.md

 Set the matte color for gif as a hex string.
 Eg. #FF3300.
 Hash optional, case insensitive.
 - **colors** (integer)
 Set the number of colors for a gif.
 1-256.
+- **forceW** and **forceH** (integer)
+After being cropped to bounds and before applying scaling, the canvas will be resized to these pixel dimensions.
+Default is -1 which will not be applied.
 - **scale**  (float)
 Scale the output.
 Default 1.0.
 Eg 0.5 will output 50% size.
 Optionally enter simple expressions to be evaluated.
 Eg. 2/3